PAST

 April 9 - July 31, 2021

-Clouds of Joy (2021) was on view in Otherwise/Revivalcurated by Jasmine McNeal and Cara Megan Lewis, exploring the Black church as a point of inspiration, and the infinite possibilities that arise with the connection of creativity and community—at Bridge Projects in Los Angeles.
-The work assembles tambourines—an egalitarian instrument whose history is rooted in cultures around the globe, and a beloved artifact from my childhood experiences growing up in the Black Pentecostal Church—into cloud-like forms of musical notes of symphonic arrangements, referencing gospel music and freedom songs.
+Clouds of Joy (2021) was on view in Otherwise/Revival—curated by Jasmine McNeal and Cara Megan Lewis, exploring the Black church as a point of inspiration, and the infinite possibilities that arise with the connection of creativity and community—at Bridge Projects in Los Angeles.
+The work assembles tambourines—an egalitarian instrument whose history is rooted in cultures around the globe, and a beloved artifact from Lava Thomas’s childhood experiences growing up in the Black Pentecostal Church—into cloud-like forms of musical notes of symphonic arrangements, referencing gospel music and freedom songs.

 Black + White = Yellow, 1995, 2014